-Australia enjoys one of the highest life expectancies in the world—82.4 years in 2014 for males and females at birth combined—and ranks seventh out of 35 countries among Organisation for Economic Co-operation and Development countries on this measure.
+Australia enjoys one of the highest life expectancies in the world—82.5 years in 2015 for males and females at birth combined—and ranks fifth out of 35 countries among Organisation for Economic Co-operation and Development countries on this measure.
 Despite this, not all Australians fare equally well in terms of their health and longevity; for example, people living in rural and remote areas tend to have lower life expectancy and higher rates of disease and injury than people living in Major cities, and there are significant health disparities between Indigenous and non-Indigenous Australians.

 Life expectancy is related to the average age at death within a population and is inversely related to the population death rates at that time; that is, the lower the death rates the greater the life expectancy.
 High life expectancy is often associated with low infant and child death rates, an ageing population and access to high quality health care.
 Death statistics are often based on the underlying cause of death only—that is, the disease or injury that initiated the train of events leading directly to death, or the circumstances of the accident or violence that resulted in the fatal injury.

-Coronary heart disease is the leading underlying cause of death in Australia, followed by dementia and Alzheimer disease, cerebrovascular disease (which includes stroke), lung cancer and chronic obstructive pulmonary disease (COPD).
+Coronary heart disease is the leading underlying cause of death in Australia, followed by dementia and Alzheimer disease, cerebrovascular disease (includes stroke), lung cancer and chronic obstructive pulmonary disease (COPD).
 The leading underlying causes of death are different at different ages, and by sex.
-Males account for more deaths due to coronary heart disease, lung cancer and COPD.
-Females account for the majority of deaths due to cerebrovascular disease and dementia and Alzheimer disease.
+In 2016, the leading cause of death for males was coronary heart disease, and for females, it was dementia and Alzheimer disease.
 Chronic diseases are more common causes of death among people aged 45 and over, while land transport accidents and suicides are leading causes among people aged 1–44.